kcg295/kcg295.github.io/projects.md

 developers on how to improve the Tor Browser Friendliness of their site.

 ---

+### Determining the Practices of People Search Websites

+People Search Websites aggregate and publicize users' Personal Identifiable Information (PII), previously sourced from data brokers and make it available to customers who wish to access that information.
+In this project we study how people can interact with People Search Websites, how effective data removal from these People Search Websites are, and dark patterns in the operation of these sites.

+#### Current Status

+*``It Feels Like Whack-a-mole'': User Experiences of Data Removal from People Search Websites* was accepted to PETS 2022.

+#### Next Steps

+1. Study the effectiveness of different methods of data removal from People Search Websites through an empircal, controled study.

+#### Previous Steps

+1. Studied people's perceptions of people search websites, their experiences trying to remove data from them, and their motivations for doing so.
+2. Worked with Kejsi T. and others to publish *``It Feels Like Whack-a-mole''* in PETS 2022.

+---
 <!--
 ### Studying Data Privacy During COVID